![]() | British Insects: the Families of Hymenoptera | |

 Larvae.
 Larvae legless or the legs vestigial (or the legs vestigial); phytophagous (boring in angiosperm wood).

 General comments.
-Adults characterised by the spherical head on a stalked neck, and the pronotum viewed from above is cap-shaped by contrast with that of Siricidae (q.v.).
+Adults characterised by the spherical head on a stalked ‘neck’, and the pronotum viewed from above is cap-shaped by contrast with that of Siricidae (q.v.).

 Classification.
-Species in Britain 2, or 3; genera 1 (Xiphydra).
 Suborder Symphyta; Superfamily Siricoidea.

 Illustrations. • Xiphydria prolongata (Cameron II, vii).
 4, Xiphydria prolongata.
 4a, ovipositor (1, hypopygium; 2, sheath; 3, borer; 4,triangular plate); 4b, labium; 4c, maxilla; 4d, head, from front; 4e, mandible. female.

-To view the illustrations with detailed captions, go to the interactive key.
-This also offers full and partial descriptions, diagnostic descriptions, differences and similarities between taxa, lists of taxa exhibiting or lacking specified attributes, and distributions of character states within any set of taxa.
+We advise against extracting comparative information from the descriptions.
+This is much more easily achieved using the DELTA data files or the interactive key, which allows access to the character list, illustrations, full and partial descriptions, diagnostic descriptions, differences and similarities between taxa, lists of taxa exhibiting or lacking specified attributes, and distributions of character states within any set of taxa.
+See also Guidelines for using data taken from Web publications.

 Cite this publication as: ‘Watson, L., and Dallwitz, M.J.
 2003 onwards.
-British insects: the families of Hymenoptera.
-Version: 9th April 2007. http://delta-intkey.com’.
+Insects of Britain and Ireland: the families of Hymenoptera.
+Version: 14th April 2022. delta-intkey.com’.